dieharders/ai-text-server/README.md

 ## Features (goals)

-- Inference: Run open-source AI models for free
+- Inference: Run open-source AI models for free ✅
+- Provide easy to setup desktop installers ✅
-- Embeddings: Create vector embeddings from a string or document
+- Embeddings: Create vector embeddings from a text or document files ❌
-- Search: Using a vector database and Llama Index to make semantic or similarity queries
+- Search: Using a vector database and Llama Index to make semantic or similarity queries ❌
-- Threads: Save/Retrieve chat message history to memory, disk or cloud db
+- Threads: Save/Retrieve chat message history to memory, disk or cloud db ❌
-- Provide easy to setup desktop installers

 ## Features (upcoming)

 - Cloud platform (subscription, host your infra with us)
 - Enterprise service (subscription & paid support, bring your own infra)
+- Auto Agents
+- Multi-Chat

 ---